bleenco/abstruse/docs/INSTALLATION.md

 Run your favorite `Chrome` browser and navigate to `http://localhost:6500`.
 You should see `abstruse` setup page which will guide you throught the initial setup.

+### Non amd64

+Abstruse is intended to work on amd64 architectures, however, if you're willing to install abstruse on a rasp, odroid or any other kind of computer you have to tweak Dockerfile to target other architectures such as arm64 (aarch64) and so forth.

+You can check this notes as a comments on https://github.com/bleenco/abstruse/blob/master/Dockerfile

 ### Install From npm